 Section 9 extends the disqualification requirement beyond the matter described in the participation agreement to matters that are "related" to the "collaborative matter".
-"Related to the collaborative matter", in turn, is defined in section 2(13) as "involving the same transaction or occurrence, nucleus of operative fact, claim, issue, or dispute as a matter."
-The policy behind these definitions is to prevent the collaborative lawyer from representing a party in, for example, an enforcement action resulting from a divorce judgment if the divorce itself was the subject of a terminated collaborative law process between the same parties.
+"Related to the collaborative matter", in turn, is defined in section 2(13) as "involving the same parties, transaction or occurrence, nucleus of operative fact, claim, issue, or dispute as a matter."
+The policy behind these definitions is to prevent the collaborative lawyer from representing a party in court, for example, in an enforcement action resulting from a divorce judgment if the divorce itself was the subject of a completed collaborative law process between the same parties.

 The definition of "related to" draws upon the elements of a compulsory counterclaim as defined in Federal Rule of Civil Procedure 13(a)(1) and the definition of supplemental jurisdiction for the federal courts found in 28 U.S.C. § 1367(a).
-They adopt a broad approach to what is "related to a collaborative matter" intended to emphasize that in cases of doubt the disqualification provision should be applied more broadly than narrowly.
+The act thus adopts a broad approach to what is "related to a collaborative matter" intended to emphasize that in cases of doubt the disqualification provision should be applied more broadly than narrowly.
 See, e.g., Abraham Natural Foods Corp. v.
 Mount Vernon Fire Ins.
 Co., 576 F. Supp.
 2d 421, 424 (2008) (citing United Mine Workers of Am. v.
-Gibbs, 383 U.S. 715 (1966).
+Gibbs, 383 U.S. 715 (1966)0.

-Application of "related to a collaborative matter" will ultimately turn on a case by case analysis of a particular matter and its relationship to the collaborative matter.
-Key issues that will be useful in making the decision whether a matter is "related to a collaborative matter" will include: time elapsed; whether the two arise from the same basic situation and facts; whether confidential information useful in one would be useful in another; whether the matters involve the same or related issues or parties; whether the claims arise from the same transaction or occurrence or series of transactions or occurrences; and whether the wrongs complained of and redress sought, theory of recovery, evidence and material facts alleged are the same in both matters.
+Application of "related to a collaborative matter" will ultimately turn on a case by case analysis of the purportedly related matter and its relationship to the collaborative matter.
+Key issues that will be useful in making the decision will include: whether the related matter involves the same or related or different parties, the time elapsed between the matters; whether the matters involve the same or related issues; whether the claims arise from the same transaction or occurrence or series of transactions or occurrences; and whether the wrongs complained of and redress sought, theory of recovery, evidence and material facts alleged are the same in both matters.

-Imputed disqualification
+Imputed disqualification of associated lawyers

 Section 9(b) adapts the rule of "imputed disqualification" by extending the disqualification requirement to lawyers in a law firm with which the collaborative lawyer is associated in addition to the lawyer him or herself.
+The policy behind the imputed disqualification requirement is to prevent the collaborative lawyer from indirectly profiting from the continued representation by an affiliated lawyer when the original collaborative lawyer agreed to assume the economic burden of the disqualification requirement.

-Under Section 9(b), a litigator in a law firm with which the collaborative lawyer is associated could not, for example, represent the same party in litigation related to the matter if collaborative law terminates.
+Under Section 9(b), a litigator in a law firm with which the collaborative lawyer is associated could not, for example, represent the same party in litigation related to the matter if collaborative law concludes.
 This rule of imputed disqualification is supported by the basic principle of professional responsibility that "[w]hile lawyers are associated in a firm, none of them shall knowingly represent a client when any one of them practicing alone would be prohibited from doing so ...."
 MODEL RULES OF PROF'L CONDUCT R. 1.10(a) (2002).
 The comment to this Rule states: "[t]he rule of imputed disqualification stated in paragraph (a) gives effect to the principle of loyalty to the client as it applies to lawyers who practice in a law firm.
 Such situations can be considered from the premise that a firm of lawyers is essentially one lawyer for purposes of the rules governing loyalty to the client, or from the premise that each lawyer is vicariously bound by the obligation of loyalty owed by each lawyer with whom the lawyer is associated."
 MODEL RULES OF PROF'L CONDUCT R. cmt.
 1.10[2] (2002).

-Collaborative Law and Low-Income Parties
+Exception to Imputed Disqualification for Low-Income Parties